Kosovo to tax international branded goods made in Serbia

-PRISTINA, Kosovo (AP) — Kosovo's government has extended a 100-percent tax on Serb imports to all international brand goods produced in Serbia and Bosnia-Herzegovina.
+PRISTINA, Kosovo (AP) — Kosovo's government on Friday extended a 100-percent tax on Serb imports to all international brand goods produced in Serbia and Bosnia-Herzegovina.

-The new decision was taken Friday at a Cabinet meeting.
-It is expected to affect goods including auto products, food, construction materials and computer devices, and affect companies including Samsung, Panasonic and Coca-Cola.
+The new decision, taken Friday at a Cabinet meeting, is expected to affect goods including auto products, food, construction materials and computer devices, and affect companies including Samsung, Panasonic and Coca-Cola.

 In November Kosovo set regional tensions soaring when it introduced the 100-percent tax on Serb imports, saying it won't be lifted until Belgrade recognizes its sovereignty and stops preventing it from joining international organizations.